Biases in the Blind Spot: Detecting What LLMs Fail to Mention: Evaluation

 \subsection{Generalization to Prior Bias Study Setups}

-To show that our pipeline can provide additional insights on top of prior bias studies, we adapted bias categories from four prior works: gender, racial, and cultural biases across three languages \citep{john-vs-ahmed-2024}, anti-Muslim bias through name-based vs.\ explicit religious cues \citep{muslim-violence-2023}, political bias via Democrat and Republican impersonation \citep{political-compass-2023}, and the SALT benchmark for demographic biases \citep{salt-2024}.
+To show that, beyond its efficiency and automation, our pipeline can also provide additional insights on top of prior bias studies, we adapted bias categories from four prior works: gender, racial, and cultural biases across three languages \citep{john-vs-ahmed-2024}, anti-Muslim bias through name-based vs.\ explicit religious cues \citep{muslim-violence-2023}, political bias via Democrat and Republican impersonation \citep{political-compass-2023}, and the SALT benchmark for demographic biases \citep{salt-2024}.
 For each study, we tested their bias dimensions in a decision task context and tracked both effect sizes and verbalization rates.

 Our pipeline confirms several biases while adding verbalization insights.
 For the multilingual study \citep{john-vs-ahmed-2024} on GPT-3.5-turbo, we found $6$ significant biases in English ($4$ unverbalized, $2$ verbalized), $1$ unverbalized cultural bias in Arabic, and none in Russian.
 For the religious bias study \citep{muslim-violence-2023}, $5$ of $7$ significant biases were unverbalized.
 The SALT comparison \citep{salt-2024} on Gemma-2-9B-it found no significant demographic biases, contrasting with the original findings in debate and career advice tasks and suggesting bias expression might be task-dependent.
 The political bias comparison \citep{political-compass-2023} reveals that Republican impersonation produces $1.6$--$3$ times larger shifts in agreement rates than Democrat impersonation, suggesting the model's default stance is already Democrat-leaning.
 Full results are provided in \cref{appsec:comparisons}.